SPONSOR YOUR SPOUSE

 Eastman Law Office is thorough in its preparation and submission of Spousal Sponsorship Applications.

-After your application has been submitted to Immigration Canada Eastman Law Office handles all correspondence and communication with Immigration Canada concerning your application until a final decision is made by an officer.
-All letters and e-mails from the visa office will be sent to our office so you don't have to worry about missing any.
+After your application has been submitted to Immigration Canada Eastman Law Office will handle all correspondence and communication received from Immigration Canada concerning your application until a final decision is made by an officer.
+All letters and e-mails from the visa office will be sent to our office and we will respond to them after consulting with you, so you don’t have to worry about missing any.

 Call Eastman Law Office at (905) 451-1550 or e-mail us at email@example.com to sponsor your spouse or partner.